CGRS-labs/donation-tracker/README.md

-# Donation Tracker
+# Do Right Donations
-Donation tracker is a donation and chapter management system for charities.
+Do Right Donations is a donation and chapter management system for charities.

 ## Requirements
 1. A Node.js development environment.